 Ten workstations offering high-speed Internet access, are available to library visitors for one hour periods.
-One of the ten workstations is for “quick use” and may be used for 15 minutes at a time.
+One of the eight workstations is for “quick use” and may be used for 15 minutes at a time.

 Wi-Fi access is available for library patrons who desire to utilize their own laptop or hand held devices within the library.
 Your computer must be equipped with a 802.11 b or g wireless card to utilize this service.
 For assistance in setting up this service, please contact the circulation desk.